 The methods used to create DDoS attacks are also changing.
 A growing number of attackers are using multi-vector DDoS attacks, combining different DDoS attack methods into one, short attack, and then repeating again soon after.
 Around 77 percent of all attacks in Q1 2019 uses 2 or more vectors, with 44 percent using 3 vectors, while around 11 percent of attacks in 2018 used multi-vector methods, versus 8.9 percent in 2017.

-11. UDP attacks are now the most common form of DDoS attack
+11. SYN attacks are now the most common form of DDoS attack

-UDP attacks were the most common individual form of attack in 2018.
+UDP attacks were no longer the most common individual form of attack in 2020, having been nearly forgotten in favor of SYN attacks.
 Mixed-method attacks were the largest type of DDoS attack overall, however, and typically involved HTTPS floods and mixed attacks with HTTP elements.
-According to Kaspersky Labs’ observations, most UDP attacks lasted for fewer than 5 minutes.

 Additionally, a majority of DDoS attacks do not completely saturate uplinks.
 Corero found that only 0.6 percent of DDoS attacks reached “full pipe” uplink saturation, which is defined as more than 95 percent of usage in the uplink.
 Of those that reached saturation levels, most (around 95 percent) lasted less than 10 minutes.